 When you think about (hu)man’s best friend, the German Shepherd should be a top contender.
 They’re unyielding in their love and loyalty for their Owners, and once you’ve broken into the inner circle of a German Shepherd’s core “herd,” you’re in store for years of affection.
 It’s no wonder why Owners of German Shepherds tend to own one after another.

 These doggos do require a bit of patience and attention, and we wouldn’t consider them to be low-maintenance in the least.
-With high energy and a risk for destructiveness, these puppers need a lot of care.
+With high energy and a risk for destructiveness, this breed needs a lot of care.
 Even with the help of an energetic Dog Walker, you’ll need to put in some steps everyday yourself.
 And, get ready to live in a constant tornado of German Shepherd fur.

 But if you can put in the work needed for training and socialisation, you’ll have a friend for life.
 Yes, the German Shepherd is loyal.
 Once you learn how special they are, though, you’ll see that, for German Shepherd Owners, the loyalty is mutual.